chris-official/chatbot/README.md

 chatbot_env/Scripts/activate.bat
 ```

-Copy the contents of the chatbot repository into the virtual environment directory and install the required dependencies:
+Copy the contents of the chatbot repository into the virtual environment directory (or use git clone) and install
+the required dependencies:

 ```bash
 pip install -r requirements.txt